kikuchiyo/device_connection_en/nonsdk/upstream/device_else/get_attributes.md

     <td>attributes </td>
     <td>Array </td>
     <td>Mandatory</td>
     <td>List of the  attribute.
 One request can contain maximum 200   items.<br>
-       If the value of attributes is null, system   will query all the attributes.  </td>
+       If the value of attributes is null, system  will retrieve all the attributes.  </td>
   </tr>
   <tr>
     <td>method</td>